 On Wednesday, the Union Cabinet approved an ordinance to ban Electronic Delivery Systems (ENDS) more conventionally known as E-cigarettes, citing its ‘epidemic’ preference among the younger generation as a reason for the ban.
 The ban entailed that consumption, production, manufacturing, import, export, transport, sale, distribution, storage and advertisement of e-cigarettes would henceforth be illegal in India.
 In case of violation of the ban the cabinet has laid down the punishment of imprisonment of 1 year and a fine of Rs.
 1 lakh with subsequent offenders having to face imprisonment of 3 years and Rs.
 5 lakh as fine.

 A striking feature of this move by the cabinet is that it has been brought about through an ordinance.
-The provisions for the promulgation of an ordinance are contained in Article 123 and Article 213 of the Indian Constitution which repose the power with the President and the Governor respectively.
+The provisions for the promulgation of an ordinance are contained in Article 123 and Article 213 of the Indian Constitution, which repose the power with the President and the Governor respectively.
 The pari materia provisions hold that the President or the Governor should be ‘satisfied that circumstances exist which render it necessary for him to take immediate action’.
 Therefore, it permeates from the language of the Articles that two conditions are necessary before the promulgation of an ordinance.
 First, an intervening circumstance, second, it requires the satisfaction of the promulgating authority that immediate action is required.
-The Supreme Court in the case of Krishna Kumar Singh vs State of Bihar [(2017) 3 SCC 1] in context of interpreting the two Articles held that necessity is distinguishable from desirability, the expression “necessity” coupled with “immediate action” conveys the sense that it is imperative due to an emergent situation to promulgate an Ordinance during the period when the legislature is not in session.
+The Supreme Court in the case of Krishna Kumar Singh vs State of Bihar [(2017) 3 SCC 1] in the context of interpreting the two Articles held that necessity is distinguishable from desirability, the expression “necessity” coupled with “immediate action” conveys the sense that it is imperative due to an emergent situation to promulgate an Ordinance during the period when the legislature is not in session.

 Secondly, while the tobacco industry is conclusively responsible for the death of 9 lakhs smokers each year, the negative health effects of ENDS are yet to be established.
 On the contrary, there are studies that have shown that ENDS can aid in reducing the dependence on Cigarettes and are demonstratively less harmful than conventional cigarettes in the absence of major carcinogenic compounds of tobacco.

-There are, of course, certain risks associated with consumption of e-cigarettes, and markets with higher penetrations like of USA have taken steps to regulate through state agencies like the Food and Drug Administration.
-However, given the debate around the health effects of ENDS is yet to extinguish, the government has jumped a parliamentary debate on a policy issue by outrightly banning them.
+There are, of course, certain risks associated with the consumption of e-cigarettes, and markets with higher penetrations like of USA have taken steps to regulate through state agencies like the Food and Drug Administration.
+However, given the debate around the health effects of ENDS is yet to extinguish itself, the government has jumped a parliamentary debate on a policy issue by outrightly banning them.
 A debate, which is all the more necessary as there is a considerable divergence between the Government and the Courts on whether ENDS are recreational devices or drugs, with Delhi High Court rejecting the classification of it being drugs earlier this year.
 It is a classic case of government transforming the desirability of regulating into an unexplained necessity of banning by a way of ordinance.

-Postscript: Yet, another feature of the ordinance being promulgated without due thought is the fact that even production, manufacturing, and export has been banned.
+Postscript: Yet, another feature of the ordinance being promulgated without due thought is the fact that even production, manufacturing, and export have been banned.
 In the midst of an economic slowdown, even if the government doesn’t want its citizens to consume ENDS, it makes little sense to restrict their export to other countries where they have not banned them.